gnosis/GECO/Proposals/PM-ScaleCases.md

 Actually, we can have the fund to only one selected item of the above (which is the Scalability Solution).
 However, we strongly recommend that funding them 3 together.
 Especially that, InvestorX is built with Angular, SurveyX is built with React and the NRX will expose them, and all other similar cases that can be built with Gnosis Apollo, to mass-adoption.

 If you chose to fund only NonRepudiationX, we will need 65 000 USD.
 This does not mean that InvestorX and SurveyX are very less cheap to implement; But this is because it will be is easier to have a successful business model and/or gather funds to them, away from Gnosis, after their MVP is implemented.
-However, you may choose to fund NonRepudiationX in this round; And we will apply for InvestorX_, SurveyX in the next funding round after 3 months.
+However, you may choose to fund NonRepudiationX in this round; And we will apply for InvestorX, SurveyX in the next funding round after 3 months.

 ### How did you hear about the GECO
 [Gnosis](https://gnosis.pm/ "Gnosis") website